 Join the Alumni Board

 Each fall, the Ford School issues a call for Alumni Board nominations.
-You can put your name on the ballot for one of six open seats by submitting your self-nomination via an online form.
-Five seats are reserved for master's or doctoral alumni, and one for alumni from our bachelor’s program.
+You can put your name on the ballot for one of six open seats by submitting your self-nomination.
+Four seats are reserved for MPP/MPA or doctoral alumni, and two for an alumni from our bachelor’s program.
 Terms last for three years.
-This term would run from January 1, 2017-December 31, 2019.
-If you are interested in joining the board and would like to learn more, a conference call will be held to answer your questions on October 25.
-Email Elisabeth Johnston at firstname.lastname@example.org if you would like to participate in the conference call.

 In your self-nomination, describe your career achievements, professional experience, and policy areas of expertise.
 Also, share how you could add value to the Alumni Board and what additional skills or experience you could bring to the board.
 Lastly, include your reasons for wanting to serve on the Alumni Board.